Your basket is currently empty!

 Understanding these cutting-edge research findings is essential to serve better those affected by Parkinson’s disease.

-The discovery of methylene blue’s capacity for promoting neurogenesis and regulating autophagy provides hope for patients and their families and who tirelessly support them.
+The discovery of methylene blue’s capacity for promoting neurogenesis and regulating autophagy provides hope for patients and their families and caregivers who tirelessly support them.

 While more research is needed to understand the therapeutic potential of methylene blue fully, its promising results offer hope for those battling this devastating neurodegenerative disorder.